mmshahria/GlassboardTech-API-Reference/Profiles/GET List Profiles.md

 <strong> id</strong> `string`

-A unique identifier used to locate a certain user's profile.
+A unique identifier is used to locate a certain user's profile.

 <strong> tenantId</strong> `string`